gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

-- [x] In dislay all employees sort by active, then last name
+- [ ] Rename repository ``excel_to_mysql``
 - [ ] In dislay all employees outline in red inactive employees
-- [x] Make sure birthdays displayed are active employees
 - [ ] Delete files created during the upload process (.csv, .html, etc)
 - [ ] Create screen recording gif of web application in action (don't use sensitive data)
 - [ ] maybe color code by position
 - [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)
 - [ ] See about moving style.css out of html folder in GCP VM
-- [ ] Add buttons for download to csv, download as xslx after populating database table
-- [x] Rename repository "excel_to_mysql"
-- [ ] Finish steps for one to replicate what I did to set it up
+- [ ] Adjust and secure the user authorization to upload to, access Google Cloud Storage bucket
 - [ ] Consider changing user verification method to OAuth2
   - [ ] Add authorization
 - [ ] Figure out which open-source license to add to this project before making repository public
 - [ ] Clean up GCP folders and remove old file versions
 - [ ] See about changing permissions on Google cloud storage bucket to not be quite so open
-- [ ] See about moving php scripts and other files to ```scripts/```
+- [ ] See about moving php scripts and other files to a folder called ``scripts/``
 - [ ] Maybe add similar Link to download .csv file from website (would require upload to GCS like xlsx file)
 - [ ] See about obscuring certain php files
 - [ ] Tighten up user authentification all over, and secure site against potential SQL injection attacks
 - [ ] Change mysql db user info for user www-data
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
 - [ ] Look into the possibility of encrypting sensitive files (GCP Secret API key)
+- [x] Add check in [bday_emailer.php](emailer_script/bday_emailer.php) script to only notify about employees who have been at the company for at least 6 months
+- [x] Change primary key from email to combination of first and last names
+- [x] In dislay all employees sort by active, then last name
 - [x] Style app main webpage
   - [ ] Could use more styling
 - [x] Hide MySQL DB credentials